GOST-UA/lora_device_lib/readme.md

 ## Highlights

-- Region database with optional support for multiple regions at run-time
+- Event driven style
+- Modular implementation with separation of concerns:
+    - Chanel List
-    - EU_868
+    - MAC
-- Channel list
+    - MAC Commands
-    - Statically allocated band and channel structures
-    - Power and rate assignment per list
-    - Round-Robin channel hopping (managed per band)
-    - Channel masking
+    - Event Manager
-    - Duty cycle limiter
-    - Default channels loaded from region database on initialisation
-- Frame codec
+    - Region Database
-    - data
+    - Radio
-    - join request
+    - Radio Subclass(es)
-    - join accept
+    - Frame Codec
-    - suitable for device or gateway
     - AES and CMAC implementation
 - Build-time Porting features
     - Replace AES and CMAC implementations
     - Replace logging and assert functions
     - Optimise chanel capacity / memory usage
-- Tests (and testable architecture) utilising the Cmocka framework
+- Tests utilising the Cmocka framework
+- Ruby bindings

 ## High Level Architecture

-LDL uses an OO approach to (try to) separate concerns into modules.
-Modules are as follows:
+LDL tries to separate concerns into standalone modules.
+Individual modules are not useful on their own but this approach reduces unit testing effort since dependency modules can be mocked out without special linker commands.

+An overview of the modules:

 ![image missing](doc/plantuml/modules.png "LoraDeviceLib Modules")

-LDL is called from two different tasks - a 'mainloop' level task and an 'interrupt' level task.
+LDL is intended to be driven from two tasks - a 'mainloop' level task and an 'interrupt' level task.

 The interrupt level task interacts with the EventManager to signal that an IO event has occured.
 This task will never block.
+On simple systems the interrupt level task may be an ISR, on more complicated systems it may be a task with a higher priority than the 'mainloop' task.

-The mainloop level task drives all other functionility by calling EventManager.tick():
+The mainloop level task drives all other functionility by via calls made to EventManager.tick():

 ![image missing](doc/plantuml/event_tick.png "EventManger Tick")